-However, with that being said, check out my last blog post where you will find my complete itinerary and more information on Iceland than you ever thought existed! 😉
+However, with that being said, check out my last blog post where you will find my complete itinerary and will answer any question you may have about traveling to Iceland!

 Our trip started off very stressful as our flight out of Nashville on Fri the 13th ended up being cancelled due to mechanical problems and we were the last flight out for the night.

 So, as you can imagine, I was scrambling trying to cancel and rebook things.
 I was on the phone with United for an hour trying to get our flights rebooked.

 By the way, I will NEVER fly United again…worst flying experience ever!!

 We were rebooked for the next day and I extended our stay until Sun since we lost a day going.
 However, this rebooking had us with two 6 hr layovers on the way there and back!

 Thankfully, I was able to cancel our first nights hotel stay without any penalty and get our rental car rebooked for the next day.

 However, because we had to rebook our flight until the next day, when we arrived in Iceland on Sun, we had a 5 1/2 hr drive to what would have been our 2nd night hotel stay!